Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Background and Motivation

+We use an edgewise typed linear layer as an example to walk through the various performance overheads in the existing computation stack, as summarized in Figure~\ref{fig:inefficient_stack}.
+Edgewise typed linear layer applies a typed linear operator on each edge to one of its vectors.
+The weight of the linear operator used in the computation depends on each edge's type.
+For example, the edge message in an RGCN layer (Figure~\ref{fig:rgnn_layer}) or an RGAT layer (Figure~\ref{fig:rgat_layer}), is produced by a typed linear layer.

+A typed linear layer is typically implemented using batched matrix multiply (BMM) or segment matrix multiply (segment MM)~\cite{isratsegmm}.
+For example, PyG \texttt{FastRGCNConv} implemented typed linear layers using BMM to unleash parallelism.
+However, a temporary tensor must be created from the weight tensor due to the lack of support for indirect addressing by PyTorch tensor APIs: the typed linear layer could be denoted as $Y[i,0,j]:=\sum_k(X[i,0,k]\times W[T[i],k,j])$ where $X[i,0,\cdot]$, $Y[i,0,\cdot]$ and $W[T[i],\cdot,\cdot]$ are input feature, output feature of node $i$ and the weight of node $i$'s type.
+The middle dimension of $X$ and $Y$ are needed to make the operation a matrix multiply.
+However, there is currently no support for specifying $T[i]$ as one of the arguments to an operator in PyTorch; one must create $W^\prime[i,k,j]:=W[T[i],k,j]$ before the typed linear layer.

+Segment MM requires presorting features by types.
+After that, the node/edge feature tensor is in the form of segments of features of the same type: the segment MM kernel then applies the corresponding weight tensor of the type to each segment.
+If neither BMM nor segment MM can be employed, one may fall back to multiple matrix multiplies, leading to higher device API overhead and GPU under-utilization.

+Another type of inefficiency is suboptimal math library calls.
+PyTorch has routines to handle various scenarios, e.g., a tensor is strided in memory layout or is \texttt{NestedTensor}, a pack of tensors.
+Consequently, Pytorch sometimes performs BMM by launching multiple general matrix-vector multiplies (GEMVs) kernels, which also leads to API overhead and GPU under-utilization.

+Lastly, CUDA math libraries were initially developed for large inputs and may not be {efficient} for small inputs~\cite{nvidiaCublasgemmBatchedCuBLASDocuemntation}.

-To better illustrate the points, Figure~\ref{fig:bg_breakdown} breaks down HGT and RGAT inference on FB15k and MUTAG.
+To better illustrate the points, Figure~\ref{fig:bg_breakdown} breaks down HGT and RGAT inference time on FB15k and MUTAG.
 Section~\ref{sec:eval_methodology} details the system configurations and datasets.
-This experiment measured Graphiler~\cite{xieGraphilerCompilerGraph}, which executed compiled TorchScript code and delivered the best inference performance among existing systems tested in this work.
-Figure~\ref{fig:bg_breakdown} shows that indexing and copy takes up significant portion, and the portion of GEMM operations varied with the graph.
-By comparison, \oursystem{} achieves performance improvements by lowering the logic to GEMM as much as possible and assembling kernels with flexible access scheme to gather and scatter data on the fly to eliminate copy or indexing procedures.
+This experiment measured Graphiler~\cite{xieGraphilerCompilerGraph}, which executed compiled TorchScript code and delivered the best inference performance among the existing systems tested in this work.
+Figure~\ref{fig:bg_breakdown} shows that indexing and copying take up a significant portion, and the portion of GEMM operations, i.e., MM vs. Other compute, varied with graphs.
+By profiling, we found that the CUDA API overhead is 22\% the time of the critical path, which is the sum of the API overhead and kernel duration.
+This is partly due to a huge number of kernel launches caused by 1) libraries calling a series of kernels to fulfill an API invocation and 2) some operators calling separate sets of kernels for each types in the graph.